PoorHttp/PoorWSGI/doc/readme.txt

 it WSGI connector.

-If you have any questions, proposals, bug fixes, text corrections, or any other things, please send me email to {*mcbig at zeropage.cz*} or you can create issue on GutHub: https://github.com/PoorHttp/PoorWSGI/issues Thank you so much.
+If you have any questions, proposals, bug fixes, text corrections, or any other things, please send me email to *mcbig at zeropage.cz* or you can create issue on GutHub: https://github.com/PoorHttp/PoorWSGI/issues Thank you so much.